Inspiring a brighter future for children

 Young adults from a number of European countries joined Scotland’s Deputy First Minister, John Swinney, to mark the official launch of the new Institute for Inspiring Children’s Futures at the University of Strathclyde on June 28.

-Inspiring Children’s Futures is a joint venture between CELCIS (the Centre for Excellence for Looked After Children in Scotland) and the Centre for Youth & Criminal Justice, in partnership with the wider international research community.
+Inspiring Children’s Futures is a joint venture between CELCIS (the Centre for Excellence for Looked After Children in Scotland) and the Children & Young People's Centre for Justice, in partnership with the wider international research community.

 The Institute brings together world-class professionals and researchers with the shared vision of ensuring children and young people facing adversity have what they need to reach their full potential.